3ph/walletconnect_qrcode_modal_dart/README.md

   onDisconnect: () => print('Disconnected'),
 );

-// Create QR code modal and connect to a wallet await qrCodeModal.connect(context, chainId: 2);
+// Create QR code modal and connect to a wallet, connector returns WalletConnect
+// session which can be saved and restored. final session = await qrCodeModal.connect(context, chainId: 2)
+    // Errors can also be caught from connector, eg. session cancelled .catchError((error) {
+        // Handle error here
+        debugPrint(error);
+        return null;
+    });
 ```

 **Send transaction**